sqlxpert/stay-stopped-aws-rds-aurora/README.md

 Given the operational and security risks, change `Test` back to `false` to **exit test mode as quickly as possible**.
-Several minutes should be sufficient for testing, if you have created a test database in advance.
+Several minutes should be sufficient for testing, if you have a test database ready.

 Paul recommends testing on an RDS database instance ( `db.t4g.micro` , `20` GiB of gp3 storage, `0` days' worth of automated backups).
 This is